Key facts

 Course overview

-Australia has one of the strongest sporting sectors in the world.
+With one of strongest sporting sectors in the world, Australians take the business of sport seriously.
 Underpinning this multi-billion dollar industry are the business professionals who provide direction and leadership to sporting organisations across the country.
-You can study at Deakin’s Melbourne Burwood Campus, or online.
+Deakin will prepare you to turn your passion into a rewarding career and graduate ready for Australia's golden decade of sport.

 Course structure